-Commissioners working to protect voters would have pointed out that’s
+If any commissioners had been working to protect voters, they would have pointed out that’s

 notverification.
 It requires a voter to trust the machine once to print the correct votes, and then trust it again to read back the correct votes.
 If a barcoding BMD is programmed to print the wrong votes in the barcode, it will also be programmed to read the right votes back to the voter.